-The Causes and Treatment for this Skin Rash
+The Causes and Treatment

-What is eczema?
-Eczema, or atopic dermatitis, is a type of skin rash characterized by itchy, red, irritated patches.
+What is eczema? or atopic dermatitis, is a type of skin rash characterized by itchy, red, irritated patches.
 In severe cases of atopic dermatitis, the rash can ooze, flake, and cause the skin to thicken.

 Children are most often affected by eczema, but adults can be affected as well.
 Other irritants and allergens worsen the skin condition.
 As the symptoms persist, the skin becomes more porous and allows irritants to penetrate it, causing an immune response.
 Many sufferers also have other allergic conditions, like asthma and hay fever.

 What causes eczema?
-Is eczema genetic?
+Genetics?

 The exact cause of atopic dermatitis is not known but it is commonly found in families with a history of other allergic conditions.
 While genetics isn’t the sole factor, studies suggest that eczema is caused by a combination of factors, including genetics, environment, and an abnormal function of the immune system.
 Children born with the condition will often outgrow it before the age of ten.
 Although, for some people, it may persist into adulthood.